Royal Commission into the Management of Police Informants: References in popular culture

 Gabbo's story was dramaticized in the Underbelly TV franchise spin-off Informer 3838 which was first aired on 20 and 27 April 2020.

 In September 2020 the book "Lawyer X" by Patrick Carlyon and Anthony Dowsley, both reporters from the Herald Sun, was published by HarperCollins presenting the story of the Melbourne Gangland Wars and the role that Gobbo played.

 In 2020 Journalist Adam Shand released a 6 part podcast titled Understate: Lawyer X on Apple Podcasts.

 The 9 episodes of season two of the ABC investigative podcast Trace covers the actions of Gobbo and includes interviews with her.

 After effects

-As a consequence of the actions of Gobbo, as disclosed in the AB v CD case and the Royal Commission, there are multiple people who may have been denied a fair trial, with 124 convictions called tainted, others having their convictions reviewed, and more than 1,000 case possibly affected as Gobbo represented or gave legal advice to 1297 individuals with the Royal Commission putting the number at 1,011.
+As a consequence of the actions of Gobbo, as disclosed in AB v CD; EF v CD and the Royal Commission, there are multiple people who may have been denied a fair trial, with 124 convictions called tainted, others having their convictions reviewed, and more than 1,000 case possibly affected as Gobbo represented or gave legal advice to 1297 individuals with the Royal Commission putting the number at 1,011.

 The actions of Findlay McRae were referred to the Victorian Legal Services Board and Commissioner and on 10 March 2022 it was reported that the actions of McRae "did not constitute unsatisfactory professional conduct or misconduct" and there would be no disciplinary action arising from the submission.

+On 21 June 2023, a report by the Special Investigator Geoffrey Nettle was tabled in parliament.
+Nettle reported that he had made recommendations to the Director of Public Prosecutions Kerri Judd to lay criminal charges against a number of people which was refused by the DPP as there was either "little prospect of conviction" or that "the likely sentence does not justify the effort involved".
+Nettle recommended that the OSI "be wound up" as he considered that the chances of the DPP laying charges against anyone "were effectively nil".
+On 2 February 2024, the OSI was abolished.